opf/openproject/docs/user-guide/members/README.md

 Members will have different roles with different permissions in a project.
 To find out how to [configure roles and permissions](../../system-admin-guide/#roles-permissions).

 <div class="glossary">A **role** is defined as a set of permissions defined by a unique name.
 Project members are assigned to a project by specifying a user's or group's name and the role(s) the user should assume in the project.</div>
 ## Groups

 Members can be added to groups.
 A group can be added to a project.
 With this, all members will be have the corresponding role in this project.
 Find out how to [create and manage groups](../../system-admin-guide/#groups) in OpenProject.

 ## Frequently asked questions (FAQ)

-### How can I increase the number of users in OpenProject?
+### How can I increase or decrease the number of users in OpenProject?

-Please note that the minimum number of users is 5.
-You can then increase the number of users in steps of 5.
-Just write an email to sales@openproject.com.

-### Is it possible to change the number of users in OpenProject?
-You can always increase the number of users.
-The number of users can be increased in steps of 5 (e.g. you could start with 5 users and then increase the number of users to 10 users).
-You can purchase the Enterprise Edition from [here](https://www.openproject.org/enterprise-edition/).
-Simply click on the button "Book now" and follow the steps.
-A reduction in the number of users would take effect after the current service period.

-### Do you have OpenProject guest accounts?

-Currently, all users working in the OpenProject Enterprise Edition need a license in order to access OpenProject.
-Regarding payments we only count the active (not blocked) users.
+For the Community Edition you can have as many users as you need for free.
+If you are using the OpenProject Enterprise Edition, please write an email to sales@openproject.com.

+If you are using the OpenProject Cloud Edition, you can easily upgrade or downgrade the number of users by selection -> Administration -> Billing -> Manage subscription and choose the new amount of users which you need in  your system.